dialeleven/vue/README.md

 # VueTODO List App
 Getting familiarized with Vue.js by converting a [TODO App created in React.js](https://github.com/dialeleven/react-todo-app-medium) originally.
 Project demo has been deployed to Netlify at **[https://vue-todo-app8.netlify.app](https://vue-todo-app8.netlify.app)**.

+This project covers a variety of Vue.js skills including:
+- Component based architecture (e.g. TodoList, TodoListItem, TodoListHero, TodoListModal)
+- Data properties (e.g. `totalTasks` passed down to TodoListHero component)
+- Computed properties: to derive new values based on existing data properties (e.g. `completedTasks` and `totalTasks` computed from the tasks array)
+- Methods (e.g. handleShow, handleFilterChange)
+- Event handling (e.g. @click, @keydown)
+- Lifecycle hooks (using `watch` to track changes to `showModal` to update the todo task input and duedate on edit action)
+- Conditional rendering with the `v-if` directive
+- Use of the vuedraggable.next component for drag-and-drop sorting

 ## VueTodo App - Todo List
 - [x] Drag and drop reordering of todo with [vue.draggable.next](https://github.com/SortableJS/vue.draggable.next)
 - [x] Autofocus text input